lorefnon/ts-json-rpc/README.md

 - 🪶 Tiny footprint (< 1kB)
 - 🌎 Support for Deno and edge runtimes
 - 🚫 No code generation step
-- 🚫 No dependencies
 - 🚫 No batch requests
-- 🚫 No transports other than HTTP(S)
 - 🚫 No runtime type-checking
-- 🚫 No IE11 support

-## Philosophy

-The philosophy of `ts-rpc` is to focus on the core functionality and keep things as [simple](#basic-usage) as possible.

-And instead of having adapters for all the different servers, meta frameworks or edge runtimes, we provide a generic package that is request/response agnostic and leave the wiring [up to the user](#support-for-other-runtimes).

 ## Basic Usage